Terms and Conditions

 6) payment for driving tuition should be made in cash or bank transfer directly to your driving instructor.
 You must obtain a receipt as A3 Driving School Ltd cannot accept any responsibility for any payments to the instructor.

-7) Special offers are only available for new drivers and advance payment is required to take advantage of any special offer.
+7) Special offers are only available for new drivers, Special offers limited to one per pupil and cannot be purchased more than once.
+Advance payment is required to take advantage of any special offer.
 These offers excludes refresher lessons, partly trained drivers and experienced drivers.

-8) All block bookings and prepaid lessons must be used within six months and block bookings/prepaid lessons cannot be refunded.
+10) All block bookings and prepaid lessons must be used within six months and block bookings/prepaid lessons cannot be refunded.
+Block booking required full payment at the time of the booking.

 A3 Driving School Ltd understands that your privacy is important to you and that you care about how your personal data is used.
 We respect and value the privacy of all of our clients and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.